-Therefore, it must be properly studied and designed so that safety, comfort and convenience can be provided or reduced while driving vehicles.
+Therefore, it must be properly studied and designed, so that safety, comfort and convenience can be provided or accidents can be reduced while driving vehicles.

 Different types of curves:

 The road or track is called horizontal curves to achieve a gradual change in the directions provided at a bend or turn.